-From 1 January 2015 public and private waste collectors must follow the regulation on collecting certain waste types separately.
+Since 1 January 2015 public and private waste collectors must follow the regulation on collecting certain wastes separately.

-If you collect waste you must set up separate collections of waste:
+If you collect waste you may need to set up separate collections of waste for:

-This means collecting these four wastes separately from each other and from other wastes.
+This means collecting these 4 wastes separately from each other and from other wastes.
 This applies to commercial (trade), industrial and household waste.

 You must do this if it’s both:

-- technically, environmentally or economically practicable to do so (the ‘TEEP test’)
+- technically, environmentally and economically practicable to do so (the ‘TEEP’ test)

 You must do this to increase the:

 - quality of recycled material (by lowering the level of contamination)

 See the regulation for details.

 You should help businesses producing waste to avoid putting paper, plastic, metal or glass in the same container as their general waste.